ServiceNowEvents/GuidebookTemplate/guidebook.md

        remove the template instructions.
 -->

-# Understanding the Current State
+# Lab 1 - Understanding the Current State
 ## Goal

 In this lab we are going to get a better understanding of the current state of the portal.
 To do this we want to look at capabilities the platform provides but also get feedback from users